Hive Sync Energy Wall Charger 2 Review

 Power Output and Cable Length

 The Sync Energy Wall Charger 2 delivers 7.4kW (32A) single-phase output, adding roughly 28 to 30 miles of range per hour.
-The tethered cable is 7.5 metres — the longest available on any home EV charger in the UK.
-Most rivals offer 5m or 7.3m.
+The tethered cable is 7.5 metres, noticeably longer than the 5m supplied with many rivals.
 If your charge port is at the rear of the car and your charger is mounted on a side wall, 7.5m removes the need to estimate reach.

 A socketed (untethered) version with a Type 2 socket is also available for households with multiple EVs or those who prefer cable flexibility.